-OSCE Human Dimension Implementation Meeting Warsaw, 11-22 September 2017
+OSCE Human Dimension Implementation Meeting Warsaw, 16 - 27 September 2019

-Working session 6: Fundamental freedoms II, including freedom of thought, conscience, religion, or belief
+EU statement - Working Session 7: Fundamental freedoms I, including freedom of thought, conscience, religion or belief

-Mr. / Madame Moderator,
+Mr. Moderator,

 The EU attaches the greatest importance to the promotion and protection of freedom of thought, conscience, religion or belief as a fundamental human right and has made it one of the priorities of its human rights foreign policy.
-The EU Foreign Affairs Council adopted specific Guidelines in June 2013 which contain clearly defined priorities and tools for the promotion of Freedom of Religion or Belief worldwide, including within the EU.
+The EU Foreign Affairs Council adopted specific Guidelines in June 2013 which contain clearly defined priorities and tools for the promotion of Freedom of Religion or Belief worldwide.